electron-forge/electron-forge-docs/configuration.md

 {% endtab %}
 {% endtabs %}

-Putting the configuration directly in the `package.json` is by far the more simpler approach, but for advanced options, such as providing hook functions to Electron Forge, you will need to use the JS file.
+Putting the configuration directly in the `package.json` is by far the simpler approach, but for advanced options, such as providing hook functions to Electron Forge, you will need to use the JS file.

 ## Possible Configuration